 The standard approach to feeding backyard chickens is using commercial chicken feed.
 Commercial chicken feed is formulated to be a complete feed, that provides all the key nutrients chickens need to stay healthy and lay eggs.
 It comes in different forms: Mash, pellets and crumble.
 And there are different types of feed for chickens at different ages: Chicks, Pullets and Adults.

 Grains such as wheat and corn are the main ingredient, making up around 60-70% of feed ingredients.
-Other key ingredients are a protein source ~20% (usually soybean meal and sometimes meat meal or fish meal), fats / oils and vitamin supplements (to ensure key nutrient needs are met).
+Other key ingredients are a protein source ~20% (usually soybean meal and sometimes meat meal or fish meal), fats / oils, calcium and vitamin supplements (to ensure key nutrient needs are met).

 Chicken feed is usually provided to chickens in a feeder, which is a container designed for chickens to eat from.